mgouzevi/bbggLimits2018/README.md

 ```

 ## Fits and limits
-* Run the fits and limits on the produced LTs:
+* Run the fits and limits on the provided LT:

 ```
 ./runLimit.py -f conf_default.json --node=SM -o LIMS_OutDir